-Unemployment remains low (in the 3’s), and despite some volatility, interest rates remain in the mid 4’s for the moment.
-New employment announcements by local businesses continue to roll in, so look for this to continue for a while.
-Colorado Springs is currently ranked the #2 best place to live in the US by US News and World report, a reminder that upward pressure may continue for some time on our market.
+Colorado Springs was recently ranked the #2 best place to live in the US by US News and World report (see the article HERE), a reminder that upward pressure may continue for some time on our market.

 For more details, see the Colorado Springs Homes Sales Trend Data